Naltrexone Implant Follow Up

 - -Lifting and carrying weights

-It is very important not to drink alcohol to avoid causing rejection of the Naltrexone implant and other complications.
+It is very important not to drink alcohol to avoid causing inflammation and rejection of the Naltrexone implant and other complications.

 The next stage of Naltrexone implant follow up